American logistics in the Northern France campaign: Outcome

 Lieutenant Colonel Harold L. Mack, who served on the COMZ staff, described the failure to implement Operation Chastity as the "Critical Error of World War II", but the historian Russell Weigley regarded the commitment to Brittany as wasteful of resources better spent supporting the drive to the east.
 Senior American commanders subordinated logistical imperatives to operational opportunities.
 When the Germans were outmanoeuvered and then driven into a chaotic retreat, the Allied commanders pushed their forces to the limits logistically to take advantage of the situation.
 Logistical forecasts were repeatedly shown to be overly pessimistic, imbuing a sense of confidence that logistical shortcomings could be overcome.
 Although Bradley's decision entailed grave risk, the US Army's logistical difficulties in the pursuit were not a result of inadequate port resources—in November there were still some 600000 LT of supplies stockpiled in the Normandy lodgment area.
 Rather, the problem was the inability to deliver them.
 Nor was the pursuit halted solely by a shortage of POL.

 Failure to follow proper procedures contributed to the waste and disorder that characterized the pursuit.
-Dumps established by the armies were frequently turned over to COMZ with little or no paperwork, resulting in supplies that went unrecorded, unidentified and unlocated, resulting in duplicate requestions.
+Dumps established by the armies were frequently turned over to COMZ with little or no paperwork, leading to supplies that went unrecorded, unidentified and unlocated, resulting in duplicate requisitions.
 This was exacerbated by the despatch of filler cargoes of unwanted goods shipped solely to make maximum use of the available transport.
 The indenting system itself was not perfect; it had difficulty responding to urgent demands.
 Logisticians at all levels strove to improvise, adapt and overcome difficulties, with considerable success, but short-term solutions frequently created longer-term problems.
 Hoarding, bartering, over-requisitioning, and cannibalizing vehicles for spare parts degraded the effectiveness of the supply system.